 This essentially rescinds his claim.
 In cases of fraud, if he signed under duress, or if there was a mistake, this can happen even after 60 days.

 If you discover a case of fraud, misrepresentation, or misconduct, you also have a year from the discovery to make a similar request.
-If the statute of limitations runs out, it can have serious consequences.
+If the statute of limitations runs out, it has serious consequences.

 In some instances, where a man has acted as a father for quite some time, he can retain parental rights, even if there’s no genetic relationship.
 Paternal feelings don’t necessarily evaporate once you see a set of test results on the page.